Pavel Milyukov: Pre-revolutionary career

 He contributed under a pseudonym to the clandestine journal Liberation, founded by Peter Berngardovich Struve, published in Stuttgart in 1902.
 The government again gave him the choice of exile for three years or jail for six months, Milyukov chose the Kresty Prison.
 After an interview with Vyacheslav von Plehve, whom he regarded as "the symbol of the Russia he hated", Milyukov was released.
 He was central in the founding of the Union of Unions in 1905.

 In 1903 he delivered courses of lectures in the United States  at summer sessions in University of Chicago and for the Lowell Institute lectures in Boston.
 He visited London and attended the Paris Conference 1904, organized by the Finnish dissident Konni Zilliacus.
 Milyukov returned to Russia during the Russian Revolution of 1905, according to Orlando Figes in many ways a foretaste of the conflicts of 1917.
 He founded the Constitutional Democratic party, a party of professors, academics, lawyers, writers, journalists, teachers, doctors, officials, and liberal zemstvo men.
 As a journalist for "Svobodny narod" ("Free People") and "Narodnaya swoboda" ("People's Freedom") or as a former political prisoner Milyukov was not allowed to represent the Kadets in the first and second Duma.
 For Milyukov any agreement between liberalism and autocracy was impossible.
 In 1906 the Duma was dissolved and its members moved to Vyborg in Finland.
 Milyukov drafted the Vyborg Manifesto, calling for political freedom, reforms, and passive resistance to the governmental policy.

 Dmitri Trepov suggested Ivan Goremykin ought to step down and promote a cabinet with only Kadets, which in his opinion would soon enter into a violent conflict with the Tsar and fail.
 He secretly met with Milyukov.
 Trepov opposed Pyotr Stolypin, who promoted a coalition cabinet.

-The Kadets gave up the idea of founding a republic and promoting a constitutional monarchy.
+The Kadets gave up the idea of founding a republic and began promoting a constitutional monarchy.
 Georgy Lvov and Alexander Guchkov tried to convince the tsar to accept liberals in the new government.
 In 1907 Milyukov was elected in the Third Duma; at some time he joined the board of the party Rech (newspaper).
 He was one of the few publicists in Russia, who had considerable knowledge of international politics, and his articles on the Near East seem to be of considerable interest.